wtsia/Blog-Site/roverblog/content/posts/Python.md

 ### Logical and Physical Line
 - Physical Line: What you see
 - Logical Line: What Python sees
+- Recommendation: stick to writing a maximum of a single logical line on each single physical line.
+    - there should never be a need to use a semicolon!
+-

 ## Data Structures
 ### Data Types